scmacdon/AWSBlog/README.md

 ![AWS Tracking Application](images/greet13.png)

-10. To change the port that Spring Boot listens on, add a new environment variable named **SERVER_PORT**, with the value 5000.
+10. To change the port that Spring Boot listens on, add an environment variable named **SERVER_PORT**, with the value 5000.
-11. Add a new variable named **AWS_ACCESS_KEY_ID** and specify your access key value.
+11. Add a variable named **AWS_ACCESS_KEY_ID**, and then specify your access key value.
-12. Add a  new variable named **AWS_SECRET_ACCESS_KEY** and specify your secret key value.
+12. Add a variable named **AWS_SECRET_ACCESS_KEY**, and then specify your secret key value.

-**NOTE**: If you do not know how to set variables, see https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html.
+**NOTE:** If you don't know how to set variables, see https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html.

-13. Once the variables are configured, you'll see the URL that application can be access at.
+13. Once the variables are configured, you'll see the URL for accessing the application.

 ![AWS Tracking Application](images/greet14.png)

-To access the application, you need to use the following syntax in your browser.
+To access the application, open your browser and use the following syntax.

-URL/greeting
+**URL/greeting**

 You need **/greeting** at the end of the URL so that a request is made to the /greeting controller in the **GreetingController** class.
-When you enter the full URL (including /greeting) into a browser, you see the Form.
+When you enter the full URL (including **/greeting**) into a browser, you see the form.

 ![AWS Blog Application](images/greet15.png)

-**NOTE**: The final task that you have to perform is to add the **bootstrap.min.css** file to the **resources\public\css** folder.
+**Note:** The final task that you have to perform is to add the **bootstrap.min.css** file to the **resources\public\css** folder.
 This is the CSS file for the Spring Form.